rkilchmn/frontac24/README.md

 BF incorporates this technique into its core.

-Note that a FA user could accomplish the same thing by manually performing a void of the invoice and editing the sales order, followed by delivery and reinvoice.
+Note that a FA user could accomplish the same thing by manually performing a void of the invoice and editing the remaining sales order, followed by delivery and reinvoice.

-However, a void of an auto generated delivery in FA clears all quantities in the sales order whereas BF retains the order quantities, which is consistent with a void of a manually created delivery.
+However, a void of an auto generated delivery in FA zeroes all quantities in the sales order, so this isn't a practical solution for direct invoices.

-I am also not keen on FA voiding an auto generated delivery from a void of direct invoice, because a void of a manual invoice does not void the deliveries, creating confusion for the user.
-However, I left BF unchanged on this point.
+The order quantities could be be retained in the sales order, but if the user does not realize that the deletion of a sales invoice leaves the sales order intact, and then creates another direct invoice, the old sales order creates additional inventory demand when none exists.
+This is likely why FA zeroes the quantities in the sales order.
+BF cancels the sales order rather leaving zeroed quantities in an open sales order.

+The differing behavior of invoice deletion creates confusion for a user who creates both standard and direct invoices.
 Ideally there should be a popup on a void of an invoice asking if the deliveries and sales orders should be voided or left as is.